MohammedBoure/Shoppica-BackEnd/docs/en/order_item.md

   }
   ```
 - **Error Responses**:
-  - **HTTP 403**: Unauthorized to access the order item (non-admin attempting to access an order item from another user's order).
+  - **HTTP 403**: Unauthorized access to the order item (non-admin user attempting to access an order item from an order they do not own).
     ```json
     {
       "error": "Unauthorized access to this order item"